This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 Updated November 2023

-The countdown to the Rugby World Cup 2023 in France officially began, as the tournament was set to kick off in September 2023.
-It was the 10th edition of the tournament, widely considered the premier international competition in rugby union.
+The Rugby World Cup 2023 in France has come to an end.
+The tournament was set to kick off in September 2023, and it was the 10th edition of the tournament, and also widely considered the premier international competition in rugby union.

 Rugby World Cup 2023